Birkenstock

-Birkenstock Group B.V. & Co.
-KG is a German shoe manufacturer known for its production of Birkenstocks, a German brand of sandals and other shoes notable for their contoured cork footbeds (soles) made with layers of suede and jute, which conform to the shape of their wearers' feet.
+Birkenstock Holding plc is a German shoe manufacturer known for its sandals and other shoes notable for contoured cork footbeds (soles), made with layers of suede and jute, which conform to the shape of their wearers' feet.
 Founded in 1774 by Johann Adam Birkenstock and headquartered in Neustadt (Wied), Rhineland-Palatinate, Germany, the company's original purpose was to create shoes that support and contour the foot, compared to the flat soles of many shoes during that time.
-In 1896 the Fussbett (footbed) was designed, and by 1925, Birkenstocks were sold all over Europe.
+In 1896, the Fussbett (footbed) was designed, and by 1925, Birkenstocks were sold all over Europe.

 In 1966, Margot Fraser first brought Birkenstocks to America.
-In the US, they were sold in health stores, thus becoming associated with hippies in the 1970s.
+In the United States, they were sold in health stores, thus becoming associated with hippies in the 1970s.

-In 2015, the EVA, a rubber sandal made from ethylene-vinyl acetate, was created as a cheaper alternative to the original cork Birkenstock.

-Various fashion designers have used Birkenstocks.
-Phoebe Philo created one of the better known designs for Celine.
-Composed of Birkenstock's Arizona and a mink covered footbed, the sandal is commonly called the "Furkenstock".

-In February 2021, L Catterton, the private equity firm backed by Bernard Arnault's LVMH, said it had agreed to buy the German footwear group Birkenstock in a deal that valued the company at about €4bn.